ylecuyer/survey-gizmo-ruby/README.md

     }
   ]
 )
+# Retrieve all responses for a given survey.
+# Note that this may not be a good idea for surveys with very large numbers of responses!
+responses = SurveyGizmo::API::Response.all(all_pages: true, survey_id: 12345)
+# If you want the gem to handle paging for you, use the :all_pages option and process your pages in a block
+SurveyGizmo::API::Response.all(all_pages: true, survey_id: 12345) do |responses|
+  responses.each { |r| process_response(r) }
+end

 # Parse the wacky answer hash format into a more usable format.
 # Note that answers with keys but no values will be stripped out - this might not be the right approach